httpantwon/TriviaPart2/README.md

 ## Notes

-I was not able to properly finish this project.
-I could not get each category of a question to update.
-I also could not get the user to choose a specific category and difficulty of the questions
+I could not get the user to choose a specific category and difficulty of the questions

 ## License